DUNE-DAQ/drunc_ui/docs/controller.md

 When clicking on a transition, a pop-up modal dialog opens to input the arguments (required or optional) to run the transition, and to confirm it.
 The code for the dialog is contained in another partial view and template.
-The arguments required for each transition are pulled dynamically from `drunc` and put together in a `django form`.
+The arguments required for each transition are pulled dynamically from `drunc` and put together in a `django` form.

 The table updates only when loading the page and when trying to execute a transition;
-there is no automatic refresh via HTMX as the overall state of the FSM is not expected to change on its own frequently enough - if ever - to justify this overhead.
+there is no automatic refresh via HTMX.

 ### Applications tree overview